Family-Friendly Base in Kyushu: Exploring Ukiha from Fairfield by Marriott Fukuoka Ukiha

 The Red Gates of Ukiha Inari Shrine

-• Parent Tip: While there are about 300 steps to the top, you don’t have to climb them!
+• Parent Tip: There are about 300 steps to the top, but you don’t have to climb them.
 You can drive comfortably to the upper parking lot, making this stunning view accessible even with strollers or tired toddlers.

 The Hotel Experience: Fairfield by Marriott Fukuoka Ukiha